-Summer School courses taken in 2018 are entered as part of the student’s 2018 – 2019 first semester record.
+Summer School courses taken in 2019 are entered as part of the student’s 2019 – 2020 first semester record.
 Students register based on the grade they are entering in the fall.

-Punahou students who take summer courses are expected to do so at Punahou unless an exception has been approved in advance by the Deans.
+Punahou students who take summer courses are expected to do so at Punahou unless an exception has been approved in advance by the deans.

 Regular and punctual attendance are expectations of all Summer School students.
 There are two types of absences: Approved and Not Approved.

-Absences for illness, medical or dental appointments, or funerals are subject to approval by the Academy Summer School Director.
-The number of such absences allowed during a Summer School course is determined on a case by case basis by the Academy Summer School Director and the Dean.
+Absences for illness, medical or dental appointments or funerals are subject to approval by the Academy Summer School director.
+The number of such absences allowed during a Summer School course is determined on a case by case basis by the Academy Summer School director and the dean.

 Not Approved Absences

-The School reserves the right to request a doctor’s note to substantiate any absence from class unless previously approved by the Director.
+The School reserves the right to request a doctor’s note to substantiate any absence from class unless previously approved by the director.

 Each student may register for up to one graduation credit in Academy courses during the summer as long as class times do not conflict, except students may not register for both an English and a Social Studies course in the same summer.

-Any registration received after the registration deadline will be charged a late fee of $50, and the desired course will be registered on a space-available basis.
+Any registration received after the registration deadline will be charged a late fee of $50 and the desired course will be registered on a space-available basis.
 Punahou School reserves the right to end or refuse registration at any time after the registration deadline.

-- Registration deadline: May 11, 2018
+- Registration deadline: May 10, 2019

-- Change fee after May 11: $50
+- Change fee after May 10: $50

 Students are required to earn three credits in mathematics for graduation from Punahou.
 Only one of those three credits may be earned in Summer School.
 Students often choose to take a mathematics course during the summer as a means to accelerate in math, opening the door to calculus in their senior year.